Jay M. Clemens, President & CEO

 Katie (M.B.A., University of Phoenix; B.S., Northern Arizona University) manages the AOI database, website, newsletters and marketing materials for all areas of the organization.
 She joined AOI in 2006, and enjoys the dynamic nature of her job; “things are always changing,” she says.
 An avid outdoorswoman, Katie enjoys white water rafting, running, triathlons and camping.
 “Oregon, with its rivers and seasons, is a great place for outdoor adventures,” Katie adds.
 Email Katie.

 Jackie Haugen, Assistant to the President

 Jackie performs administrative duties for the President, Chief Financial Officer and executive management team, as well as for the AOI Board of Directors and Executive Committee, and the Boards of the Foundation, HealthChoice Plan and Trust, Prosperity PAC, and Service Corporation.
 She’s been employed at AOI since 1986, and has developed many friendships in her work over the years.
 When asked what she enjoys about Oregon, Jackie replied, “I love the scenic beauty and variety, the mild climate that helps everything grow abundantly, and the informal lifestyle of the Pacific Northwest.”
 Email Jackie.

 Erin (P.B.S.
-Accounting, Linfield College; B.S., Oregon State University) is a recent addition to the AOI team, coming to the organization from a background in health care management.
+Accounting, Linfield College; B.S., Oregon State University) comes from a background in health care management.
 When she’s not working to keep AOI’s finances in order, Erin likes horseback riding, camping and hiking.
 “I love the diversity of the Oregon landscape,” she says.
 “Here in the valley, we’re lucky to live so close to the ocean and the mountains at the same time, and enjoy perfect summer weather.”
 Email Erin.